Disclaimer

 "Only one way of eating has ever been proven to reverse heart disease in the majority of patients: a diet centered around whole plant foods.
 If that’s all a whole-food, plant-based diet could do—reverse our number-one killer—shouldn’t that be the default diet until proven otherwise?
 The fact it may also be effective in preventing, treating, and arresting other leading killers seems to make the case for plant-based eating simply overwhelming." (s)

-Health is one of (if not the leading) reasons that people go vegan.(s) About just as many people go vegan for ethics.
-Veganism is also the fastest growing lifestyle changes in the world!(s) While generally speaking people may typically go vegan for health, ethics, and/or the environment; most people eventually embrace all of these reasons equivocally and wholeheartedly.
+Health is one of, if not the leading reasons people go vegan.(s) About just as many people go vegan for ethics.
+Veganism is also the fastest growing lifestyle changes in the world!(s) While, generally speaking, people may typically go vegan for health, ethics, and/or the environment; most people invariably embrace all of these reasons equivocally and wholeheartedly.

 Vegan Fails